-The problem size \mathbf{N} for the BLAST program is the length of the protein sequence.

-Let's do timings for sequences of 5 different sizes N.
+The problem size for the BLAST program is measured in the length of the protein sequence being analyzed.
+Let's go back and do timings for sequences of 5 different sizes.

 Performance: BLAST with 5 Problem Sizes

 BLAST Speedup for 2, 4, 6, 8 processors